ssardina-teaching/git-hw-submissions/README.md

 * `gh_clone_repos.py`: Clones set of GitHub repo.
 * `process_ai_teams.py`

-All this scripts are in Python 3.5+.
+All this scripts were tested under Python 3.6.

 ## Extract repos from a GitHub Classroom/Organization